 What is Amsterdam’s Academic Research Climate?

 The motivation for carrying out the ARCA project is that we have hardly any data on what motivates people to adhere to their integrity in academic research.
-Being a reliable researcher that takes integrity seriously is important for the trust in research and researchers.
-There are some ideas up in the air as to what makes researches behave reliably and virtuous, but little empirical evidence is available.
-ARCA is one of the pioneering studies that looks at ways to foster responsible research practices.
+The current idea is that three overall factors influence whether people misbehave in science: the individual (personality traits could be of influence here), the system (i.e. how we reward scientists, how funding works) and the culture/climate that researchers work in.
+This is where ARCA comes in.
+It is becoming more and more evident that the climate researchers work in determines their ideas of what is “normal”, what is good science, what are misbehaviors, or whether they feel supported by their organisations.
+ARCA is one of the pioneering studies that looks at ways to foster responsible research practices by assessing the research climate.
 To do this, we first need to get insight into which determinants play a role in stimulating responsible conduct of research, but also which determinants fuel research misconduct or questionable research practices.

-Of course, survey results are not the end.
-In the second year of the project, we hope to deepen our understanding of the survey results by organizing focus groups to discuss the results.
+Of course, survey results are not the final answer.
+ARCA uses mixed methods to get the best perspective the research culture in Amsterdam.
+Therefore we use focus groups to collect in-depth perspectives and perceptions of current research climate.
+We are currently recruiting a diverse population of researchers for the focus groups.
+By means of focus group interviews in the second year of the project (2018), we hope to deepen our understanding of the survey results by organizing focus groups to discuss the optimal research climate.
 These groups will also be used for (perhaps more importantly), investigating which factors researchers themselves identify as promoting or hindering responsible conduct of research.

-The results of the survey are not just to be published in academic journals, we hope to provide the academic community itself with information.
-Therefore, all faculties or research institutes from the VU, UvA, VUmc and AMC will receive a short report with average and aggregated information.
-This is to give back some results to the academic community in the short term.
+The results of the survey are to be published in an academic journal.
+We also are determined to provide the academic community the results of our resaerch to get more insight in their own climate.
+Therefore, all faculties/research institutes from the VU, UvA, VUmc and AMC will receive a short report with average and aggregated information (note: only if more than 25 researchers from that subunit actually responded, to protect the privacy of respondents).
 In the long term, we are hoping to use the information gained in the survey and focus groups to design effective interventions.
 You can learn more about those by reading about us or by reading our protocol.

-The overall results will be published here, as well as links to scientific publications.
+The overall results will be published on this website, as well as links to (upcoming) scientific publications or preprints.